-Most recently she made her playwriting debut with THE CURE TO MORTALITY, a science fiction dark comedy musical that premiered at the 2016 Hollywood Fringe Festival.
-Along with developing the book and lyrics and co-composing the music, Katy starred in the show, which festival reviewers called "thoroughly entertaining from beginning to end" and "dark comedy at its finest."
+In June of 2016, Katy made her playwriting debut with The Cure to Mortality, a science fiction dark comedy musical that premiered at the Hollywood Fringe Festival.
+Along with developing the book, lyrics, and music, Katy starred in the show, which festival reviewers called "thoroughly entertaining from beginning to end" and "dark comedy at its finest."

 A Texas native, Katy graduated from the University of Texas in 2012 with a B.S. in Radio-Television-Film, where she focused her studies on writing for the screen and interactive media.